ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ### What Kind of Errors to Log?

 Logging can be used to **alert when issues arise**.
-Logging frameworks can be configure to automatically send alerts through external services when certain errors occur.
+Logging frameworks can be configured to automatically send alerts through external services when certain errors occur.

 Therefore it is important to **log only cases as errors where we need to act immediately**.
 This is not always easy to specify.
 So iteration is also good with logging.
 If we do not do anything about this case, lower error to info.
 It is better to log too much in the beginning, than too little.

-Do not log normal application beheviour as errors, e.g. business logic rule failures, input validation failures or 'item not found' cases.
+Do not log normal application behavior as errors, e.g. business logic rule failures, input validation failures or 'item not found' cases.
 If everything is working correctly, these are not cases where engineers need to act on immediately.

 Errors should be logged only once and when it happens: